lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/basics/create-azure-vm.md

 6- Under Administrator account, provide a username, such as azureuser and a password.
 The password must be at least 12 characters long and meet the defined complexity requirements.

-7- Under Inbound port rules, choose Allow selected ports and then select RDP (3389) and HTTP (80) from the drop-down.
+7- Under Inbound port rules, choose Allow selected ports and then select RDP (3389) from the drop-down.

 ![ShiftLeft](/images/mfe/vm3.png?classes=border,shadow)